 We have recently added sitemap functionality to our website.
 We are continually adding new content and features so feel free to explore the site and please let us know bout any issues with usability.
-Thank you visiting the CEP Group.
+Thank you for visiting the CEP Group.

 We expect Canada Post Corporation (CPC) to shutdown its international office of exchange (IEO) and one of its three domestic operations hubs in Toronto this week due to COVID-19 pandemic impact on the workforce.